Emily Is Away: Reception

 Emily Is Away was met with mostly positive reviews, receiving an average score of "Very Positive" on its Steam page.
 Reviewers noted it for its gameplay, characters and price, but noted that it was short.
 Wired praised its gameplay and characters, calling it "one of those rare games that completely stopped me in my tracks."
 Rock, Paper, Shotgun said it was "good fun, for the nostalgia factor if nothing else."

 Sequels

-Emily is Away Too
+Emily Is Away Too

-A sequel known as Emily Is Away Too was released on 26 May 2017.
+A sequel known as Emily Is Away Too (Note: Stylized as Emily is Away Too and emily is away too) was released on 26 May 2017.
 The sequel was first revealed in October 2016 when Kyle Seeley uploaded a teaser trailer for the sequel on his YouTube channel.
 The game's website was also updated to Emily Is Away Too.
 The sequel allows players to chat with two people simultaneously and the game includes parodies of popular sites in 2006 such as YouTube and Newgrounds.
 The game also allows players to customize their profile and choose their story.

-Emily is Away <3
+Emily Is Away <3

-Another sequel, Emily Is Away <3, was released on 16 April 2021.
-It is the spiritual successor to the 2017 video game Emily is Away Too.
+Another sequel, Emily Is Away <3, (Note: Stylized as Emily is Away <3 and emily is away <3) was released on 16 April 2021.
+It is the spiritual successor to the 2017 video game Emily Is Away Too.
 The game is primarily set in Facenook, a parody of Facebook in the year 2008.